MartinMiles/awesome-sitecore/readme.md

 ## Forms

-- [Sitecore-Forms-Extensions](https://github.com/bartverdonck/Sitecore-Forms-Extensions) - Adds some functionality to this forms creator.
+- [Sitecore-Forms-Extensions](https://github.com/bartverdonck/Sitecore-Forms-Extensions) - Adds some functionality to the forms creator, such as sending mails, timespan validation, subscribing a list, conditions, Azure Blob storage provider and many more.

 ## JSS